-The program begins with Orientation for ALL scholars.
-Registration, health screening, and seminars will begin at Kennedy Krieger Institute/Johns Hopkins Medical Institutions in Baltimore MD on Monday, May 31 through Thursday, June 3, 2021.
-Ferguson RISE Fellows participating at the CDC in Atlanta will complete the onboarding process at the CDC on Friday, June 4, 2021.
-Following Orientation, the Ferguson RISE Fellows begin their research experience on June 4, 2021 and end on July 28, 2021.
-ALL Ferguson RISE Fellows will participate in Wednesday Research Accountability Groups and Public Health seminars beginning June 9, 2021.
-Please note: these dates are subject to change.
+The virtual program begins with Orientation for ALL scholars.
+Registration and seminars will begin on Monday, May 31 through Thursday, June 3, 2021.
+Ferguson RISE fellows assigned to CDC mentors will be introduced on Friday, June 4, 2021.
+Following Orientation, the Ferguson RISE fellows begin their virtual research experience on June 7, 2021 and end on July 28, 2021.
+Closing activity for the Ferguson RISE Fellowship is planned for Thursday, August 5, 2021.
+ALL Ferguson RISE fellows will participate in Wednesday Research Accountability Groups and Public Health seminars beginning June 9, 2021.

-During the remaining 8 weeks of the program, Ferguson RISE Fellows receive mentored research and professional development experiences at the CDC in Atlanta, Georgia or Baltimore at Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, Baltimore City Health Department, or the Maryland Department of Health and Mental Hygiene (DHMH).
+During the remaining 8 weeks of the program, Ferguson RISE Fellows receive mentored virtual research and professional development experiences with the CDC, Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, Baltimore City Health Department, or the Maryland Department of Health and Mental Hygiene (DHMH).

-Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, School of Nursing, Maryland Department of Health, and Bureau of Prisons (Baltimore, MD and Washington, DC) offer clinical, state and community-based research experiences.
-Ferguson RISE Fellows work with research mentors on projects related to infectious diseases treatment, prevention, health disparities, mental health, developmental disabilities and epidemiology.
-Ferguson RISE Fellows located at the Baltimore, Maryland site may participate in clinical, laboratory, and community experiences.
-Ferguson RISE Fellows may also receive training in the conduct of community-based participatory research.
-Ferguson RISE Fellows in Baltimore may rotate through clinical experiences related to infectious diseases and public health or attend clinical rounds.
+Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, School of Nursing, Maryland Department of Health, and Bureau of Prisons (Baltimore, MD and Washington, DC) offer clinical and state research experiences.
+Ferguson RISE fellows work with research mentors on projects related to infectious diseases treatment, prevention, health disparities, mental health, developmental disabilities and epidemiology.
+Ferguson RISE fellows may participate in telehealth visits.

 All program activities are contingent upon CDC funding.